jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 That's enough Git for now.
 We will do more with Git and Github later.
 For a useful Git primer read Roger Dudler's [git - the simple guide](http://rogerdudler.github.io/git-guide/).

-## 5.0 Django Project Virtual Environment
+## 5.0 Create a Django Project Virtual Environment
 Next, create a virtual environment in order to isolate the Django project development work from other Python projects using the `virtualenv` package.
 If you are fuzzy on the purpose of virtual environments review Real Python's [Python Virtual Environments: a Primer](https://realpython.com/python-virtual-environments-a-primer/)

 ### 5.1 Upgrade pip